Farmmi, Inc. (NASDAQ:FAMI) Short Interest Down 11.6% in January

-Farmmi, Inc. (NASDAQ:FAMI – Get Rating) was the recipient of a significant decline in short interest during the month of January.
+Farmmi, Inc. (NASDAQ:FAMI – Get Rating) was the target of a large decline in short interest in January.
 As of January 31st, there was short interest totalling 262,500 shares, a decline of 11.6% from the January 15th total of 296,900 shares.
-Approximately 1.2% of the shares of the stock are sold short.
-Based on an average trading volume of 311,200 shares, the days-to-cover ratio is currently 0.8 days.
+Approximately 1.2% of the shares of the stock are short sold.
+Based on an average daily trading volume, of 311,200 shares, the short-interest ratio is presently 0.8 days.

 Hedge Funds Weigh In On Farmmi

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Renaissance Technologies LLC boosted its position in Farmmi by 13.7% during the fourth quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Invesco Ltd. bought a new stake in shares of Farmmi in the 1st quarter worth approximately $103,000.
+Virtu Financial LLC lifted its holdings in shares of Farmmi by 86.1% in the 2nd quarter.
+Virtu Financial LLC now owns 79,087 shares of the company’s stock worth $83,000 after acquiring an additional 36,587 shares during the last quarter.
+Finally, Renaissance Technologies LLC lifted its holdings in shares of Farmmi by 13.7% in the 4th quarter.
 Renaissance Technologies LLC now owns 171,307 shares of the company’s stock worth $69,000 after acquiring an additional 20,624 shares during the last quarter.
-Virtu Financial LLC boosted its position in Farmmi by 86.1% during the second quarter.
-Virtu Financial LLC now owns 79,087 shares of the company’s stock worth $83,000 after acquiring an additional 36,587 shares during the last quarter.
-Finally, Invesco Ltd. acquired a new position in Farmmi during the first quarter worth about $103,000.
-1.52% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors own 1.52% of the company’s stock.

 About Farmmi